Last update: Sunday, 22 January 2023, 22:13:07

 [See the point "Exam analysis" below]

-- In the case of the tutorials, attendance is highly recommended, since the grade of the continuous evaluation is based on your participation during these sessions.
+- In the case of the tutorials, attendance is necessary, since the grade of the continuous evaluation is based on your participation during these sessions.

 - Entering late - no problem